micropython/micropython/docs/library/pyb.rst

 Reset related functions
 -----------------------

+.. only:: port_pyboard

     .. function:: hard_reset()

        Resets the pyboard in a manner similar to pushing the external RESET button.

+.. only:: port_wipy

+    .. function:: reset()

+       Resets the WiPy in a manner similar to pushing the external RESET button.

+.. only:: port_pyboard

     .. function:: bootloader()

        Activate the bootloader without BOOT\* pins.

 Interrupt related functions
 ---------------------------